 A modular e-learning course that can easily be accessed by medical providers in an effort to improve emergency trauma care.
 Give it a try.

 CRITOE gives us the order of ossification for the pediatric elbow – capitellum, radial head, internal epicondyle, trochlea, external epicondyle, and olecranon — typically occurring at year 1, 3, 5, 7, 9, and 11 – remember the order is the most important thing – all ossification centers should be accounted for.
 Make sure one is […]

+A lover fracture, also known as Don Juan fracture, is a type of calcaneal fracture.
+They may be intra- or extra-articular.
 The name lover fracture is derived from the fact that a suitor may jump from great heights while trying to escape from the lover’s spouse.
 There is an important association between lover fractures and burst fractures of the lumbar spine.